 8. Super Bowl/March Madness

 Beyond campus sporting events, national teams garner strong ties and enthusiasm.
-Would a friendly March Madness pool or Super Bowl bet be of high interest to your members?
+Would a friendly March Madness pool or Super Bowl bet be of high interest among your members?
 These are typically free to organize and need little effort to manage.
-Alumni leaders or other volunteers can easily coordinate watch parties for the big games.
+Alumni chapter leaders can easily promote engagement among members without needing to host an event.
+A pool could act as an online fundraiser as well.
+If your members would like to meet up, coordinating watch parties for the big games is also fun and highly engaging.

 9. Fantasy leagues